Vymo Emerges as a Strong Performer in Sales Engagement According to a Leading Independent Analyst Research Firm

-SAN FRANCISCO, Oct.
-11, 2022 /PRNewswire/ -- Vymo (www.vymo.com), the sales engagement platform of choice for leading financial institutions, has been recognized as a 'Strong Performer' in The Forrester Wave™: Sales Engagement Platforms, Q3 2022 report.
+BANGALORE, India, Oct.
+12, 2022 /PRNewswire/ -- Vymo (www.vymo.com), the sales engagement platform of choice for leading financial institutions, has been recognized as a 'Strong Performer' in The Forrester Wave™: Sales Engagement Platforms, Q3 2022 report.

 The report by Forrester Research, Inc. evaluates the 13 most significant sales engagement platforms based on 30 criteria.
 According to the report, sales engagement platforms are built to optimize sales in a hybrid world.
 In their evaluation of Vymo, the report states that, "Vymo is a great fit for financial institutions with large sales forces seeking a single pane of glass that captures interactions and provides nudges to support the ongoing prioritization of efforts, no matter where they are."